What is Vegan Leather?

 Reduction of Animal Cruelty: One of the primary advantages of vegan leather is its avoidance of animal cruelty associated with traditional leather production.
 Vegan leather offers an ethical alternative for those who choose to abstain from using animal products.

 Reduced Environmental Footprint: Vegan leather production generally has a lower environmental impact compared to traditional leather.
-The use of synthetic materials and plant-based alternatives reduces the reliance on animal agriculture, land use, water consumption, and greenhouse gas emissions associated with traditional leather production.
+The use of synthetic materials and plant-based alternatives minimises the reliance on animal agriculture, land use, water consumption, and greenhouse gas emissions associated with traditional leather production.

 Recycling and End-of-Life Considerations: While synthetic vegan leather presents challenges in terms of end-of-life disposal, efforts are being made to improve recycling methods and create biodegradable alternatives.
 Plant-based vegan leathers often have better biodegradability and compostability, contributing to a more sustainable lifecycle.